Life is what we make of it. My aim is to make mine worth it.

 - A book of poetry written by Jean Wilbur Stromberg, entitled “Walk the Towpath” (2010) (about the C&O Canal and its towpath) features one of my photographs on the cover.

-- A guide for would-be photographers written by Jen Consalvo, entitled “Love Your Photos” (2010) features one or two of my photographs in it.
+- A guide for new photographers written by Jen Consalvo, entitled “Love Your Photos” (2010) features a couple of my photographs in it.

 - My food photographs and my portraits of my wife have naturally made their way into various (and numerous) Romanian media publications and TV programs.

 You can see my filmmaking on my YouTube Channel or my wife’s channel.
 I film and edit my wife’s two current web shows, Ligia’s Kitchen and De Vorba cu Ligia, and my own show called Romania Through Their Eyes.
 I also have a web series called A Guide to a Good Life.

 Being a filmmaker is a wonderful thing.
 It’s also overwhelming, particularly when you get to play the role of writer, producer, director, camera operator, sound operator, lighting technician, set designer, editor, media technician, publisher and distributor.
 Has it been worth it?
 Absolutely.
 I’ve learned so much and my work has improved quite a bit over time.
 I’d say the most important aspects are framing, lighting and sound.
 When I improved on these three things, my videos started to look a lot better.